 Retirement Accounts

-While it’s possible to use funds from your 401(k) or IRA, be aware of potential tax implications and penalties.
+While using funds from your 401(k) or IRA is possible, be aware of potential tax implications and penalties.

 Legal Considerations